 Contact Us to Learn More About Aluminum Investment Casting Solutions

 Aero Metals provides investment casting services using a range of alloy materials.
-If you don’t see the alloy of your interest, we have the ability to pour any “air melted” aluminum alloy.
-Contact us to have our resident metallurgist help in choosing an alloy for your project.
+If you don’t see the alloy of your interest, we have the ability to pour any “air melted” aluminum alloy for both low and high volume production.
+Contact us or call us at 219-326-1976 to have our resident metallurgist help in choosing an alloy for your project.
 We can help you find the right alloy to fit your particular needs.